dsmithsl/blog/dsmith/_posts/2023-12-07-what-can-i-do-as-a-developer.md

 ---
 author: dsmith
-title: What can I do as a Developer to help out with the climate crisis?
+title: What can I do as a Software Developer to help with the climate crisis?
+summary: The goal of this post is to introduce some tools and techniques you can use to figure out what's the most effective climate action you can take given your circumstances.
+I'll give some examples of ways you can use your skills as a software developer to help out with climate solutions.
 layout: default_post.
 category: sustainability
 ---

 According to ONS [three quarters of adults](https://www.ons.gov.uk/peoplepopulationandcommunity/wellbeing/articles/threequartersofadultsingreatbritainworryaboutclimatechange/2021-11-05) in Great Britain worry about climate change.

-It can be difficult to know what to do with these feelings because the crisis is real and not going away any time soon.
+It can be difficult to know what to do about this concern because to a certain extent it's completely rational.
+The crisis is real and not going away any time soon.
 Climate Psychotherapist and researcher Caroline Hickman recommends [practicing a form of ‘radical hope’](https://www.greenpeace.org.uk/news/eco-anxiety-how-to-find-radical-hope-in-a-climate-crisis/) by transforming eco-anxiety into action.

 But what action can you take to be most effective?
 Taking steps to limit your own personal carbon footprint is great as a way to live by your values but arguably the [impact you can have this way is limited](https://gimletmedia.com/shows/howtosaveaplanet/xjh53gn).

+The goal of this post is to introduce some tools and techniques you can use to figure out what's the most effective climate action you can take given your circumstances.
+I'll give some examples of ways you can use your skills as a software developer to help out with climate solutions.

+### How to find joy in climate action

 In her TED talk ["How to find joy in climate action”](https://www.ted.com/talks/ayana_elizabeth_johnson_how_to_find_joy_in_climate_action) which has been viewed over a million times, Dr Ayanna Elizabeth Johnson presented a technique called the [climate action venn diagram"](https://www.ayanaelizabeth.com/climatevenn).